 It is the responsibility of the parent/guardian to ensure a timely pick up of his/her child from school.
 Late pick-ups are not acceptable.
 Classroom teachers will contact the families of those students who are picked up late.
 No student will be allowed to leave the school without an adult escort authorized to regularly pick them up (based on authorized pick-up names listed on registration form).
 If the person picking up the child is not the parent/legal guardian of the child, they must (a) be given explicit written permission to pick up the child and (b) be 18 years or older.
 Please speak to the School Operations staff if there are any concerns.

-If your child remains at school for more than one hour after dismissal time on any school day, KIPP Academy Elementary School reserves the right to take the following actions, at our discretion:
+If your child remains at school for more than 30 minutes after dismissal time on any school day, KIPP Academy Elementary School reserves the right to take the following actions, at our discretion:

 Per NYC Department of Education policy, a member of our staff may call the New York City Police Department and ask an officer to escort your child to the police station.
 Your child will then remain at the police station until you pick him/her up.